 The IRC5 family with UAS service enabled comes by default with credentials that can be found on publicly available manuals.
 ABB considers this a well documented functionality that helps customer set up however, out of our research, we found multiple production systems running these exact default credentials and consider thereby this an exposure that should be mitigated.
 Moreover, future deployments should consider that these defaults should be forbidden (user should be forced to change them).

 ABB’ is one of the most prominent robot manufacturers in the current landscape and the mechanical reliability of their platform is one of the main reasons for that.
 The unintended consequence is that currently a good portion of ABB robots out in the field are outdated in terms of robotic cybersecurity and that make those robots a liability.
+Even though a well-made machine can last for a long time given proper care and maintenance, when it comes to cyber security, over shorter periods of time a relevant number of flaws could be identified leading to the security End-of-Life (EoL) of a product and then be vulnerable to attacks that may compromise environments and humans.
+Prevention is the only way to be one step ahead.

-Assess your robot insecurities
+Assess your robot insecurities❯